A Note on Security¶

 Markdown is a perfectly safe format because it consists only of source code.
 In other words, Markdown can be read as-is, just by taking notice of the various formatting characters contained in the document.

 Sometimes, however, viewing plain Markdown text can become arduous.
-For example, when you proof-read a text, you will want to read the descriptions of links, but not the actual links.
+For example, when you proofread a text, you will want to read the descriptions of links, but not the actual links.
 Likewise, when you create a table, you oftentimes do not wish to see the many formatting characters but only the actual table contents.

-Therefore, many of the renderers that make Markdown readable can execute malicious code in documents and therefore put your safety at risk.
+Therefore, many of the renderers that make Markdown readable can execute malicious code in documents and put your safety at risk.

 If you only open files from sources you trust, this should not be an issue.
 However, if you frequently have to open Markdown documents from the internet or from sources you cannot fully trust, it may make sense to disable these renderers to ensure that no Markdown document with malicious code can harm you.
+Disabling these renderers will make your Markdown code a bit more difficult to read, but it will also prevent any malicious code from putting you in harm's way.

 Note